muskan67889/Muskan.Jaiswal-COIT12206-2026T1-Portfolio/WEEK2/README.md

 To test network connectivity and measure delay using the ping command.
 What I did:
-Pinged Host B from Host A:
+## Pinged Host B from Host A:
 ping -c 5 10.1.1.X
 Result: Successful connection and RTT (round-trip time) was displayed.
-Pinged a wrong IP address:
+## Pinged a wrong IP address:
 ping 10.1.1.999
 Result: No response and packet loss was shown.
-Ping with options:
+## Ping with options:
 ping -c 3 -s 80 -i 2 10.1.1.X
 Result: Changed packet count, size, and interval and observed different results.

+## Host 1

+## Host 2

+## Host 3

+## Host 4

+## Reflection
+I learned how to configure static IP addresses using different methods in Linux.
+I also understood the difference between permanent configuration (interfaces file) and temporary configuration (ip command).
+This helped me understand how network settings work in real systems.